rylanharper/nitrogen/README.md

 ### Metafields

 This template uses metafields to make working with Shopify easier.
-To enable product metafields, naviagte to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:
+To enable product metafields, navigate to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:

 1. `matching_colors`: A product reference list metafield that handles product swatch colors.
 This metafield allows access to the full data of referenced products, which is ideal for checking availability, option names/values, media, and more.
 2. `details`: A rich-text metafield designed to display additional product details, such as specifications, materials, or care instructions.
 Perfect for enhancing product descriptions with structured content.